 The meeting point is in front of the "Oppio Caffe" on Via delle Terme di Tito on the corner of Via Nicola Salvi.
 The guide will have a signboard reporting your name.

-Being one of the most visited monuments in the world, there are regularly long ticket lines at the Colosseum.
-By joining our "The Official Small Group Colosseum Tour" we will provide you with 'skip the line' entrance tickets, so the group can head straight inside and not waste time standing around in ticket lines.
+By joining our "The Official Small Group Colosseum Tour" we will provide you with entrance tickets, so the group can head straight inside and not waste time standing around in ticket lines.
 As you walk inside the Colosseum, you will begin to feel the magnitude of where you are.
 Your guide will recreate the past, with stories of epic battles, painting pictures in your mind, bringing to life the walls that surround you.

 The Arch of Constantine I, erected in c.
 315 CE, stands in Rome and commemorates Roman Emperor Constantine's victory over the Roman tyrant Maxentius on 28th October 312 CE at the Battle of Milvian Bridge in Rome.
 It is the largest surviving Roman triumphal arch and the last great monument of Imperial Rome.
 The arch is also a tour de force of political propaganda, presenting Constantine as a living continuation of the most successful Roman emperors, renowned for their military victories and good government.